epfl-ada/ada-2022-project-chromegoldfish/README.md

 ## Research questions:

-- Does Youtube reflect the events that occur off screen?
+- Are Youtube videos mirroring the events that are happening off-screen in the real world?
+Do the activity of users, trends, and popular topics reflect the impactful and well-reknown phenomenons thatare happening around the world?
-- Which events catches the public eye the most?
+- Which events catch the public eye the most?
 - Do controversial topics get more attention?
 - Are the most discussed topics on Youtube also relevant on other social media/news outlets?